quinnouyang/pure-markov/README.md

+# pure-markov: Markov Chains in Pure Data

+> ...will this work?

+# Boilerplate README

 An example Pure Data external using [pd-lib-builder](https://github.com/pure-data/pd-lib-builder).
 You can use this project to bootstrap your own Pure Data external development.

 ## Usage